Transform Your Health: How Eating Aloe Vera on an Empty Stomach Boosts Well-being

 Supports liver function

-Some research shows aloe protects the liver and helps optimise liver function.
+Some research shows aloe protects the liver and helps improve liver function.
 More studies are needed, but aloe shows potential for supporting a healthy liver.

 Balances hormones